Selling Real Estate Owned Jointly In Texas

 How Can One Partner Initiate a Sale?

-If not all co-owners agree, starting a sale can be difficult:
+If all the co-owners do not agree, starting a sale becomes complex.

 • Initiation Process: One partner can begin by formally declaring their intention to sell.